furry-friends/frontend-lib/README.md

 # About

-This is a Javascript(Typescript) library which can be used across all our Javascript projects, including webapps and React Native apps, or Node.js projects.
+This is a library for React.js and React Native projects.